 At national level, Sierra Leone pledged to: institutionalise a national human rights action plan; enact legislation to provide for a 30% quota for female representation in government; implement healthcare initiatives; review its justice system; and cooperate with domestic NGOs and the NHRI.

 An analysis of steps taken by Sierra Leone in fulfilment of its international level pledges shows that, in terms of engagement in Council deliberations, it has participated in around half of panel discussions, and around a third of interactive dialogues and general debates.
-Regarding cooperation with Special Procedures, Sierra Leone maintains a Standing Invitation but has only facilitated 2 out of 6 visit requests.
-It has not responded to any of the 3 communications received.
+Regarding cooperation with Special Procedures, Sierra Leone maintains a Standing Invitation and has facilitated more than half of visits requests.
+It has only responded to less than 30% of communications received.
 Sierra Leone made no recommendations to any state in the First UPR Cycle.
 In terms of the human rights treaties, Sierra Leone is Party to most core conventions.
-Some of its periodic reports are, however, very overdue (e.g. 17 years in the case of ICESCR).
+Some of its periodic reports are, however, very overdue (e.g. ICESCR).